 There are a number of study abroad opportunities both within and outside of the Honors College.
 As an Honors College student, you have a number of study abroad opportunities each year.
-Examples of trips include education and medical service trips in rural Panama, a semester spent learning in England, and helping to build schools in Peru, and teaching in a Leadership Academy for youth in St. Lucia.
+Examples of trips include education and medical service trips in rural Panama, a semester spent learning in England, and helping to build schools in Peru.
 The College offers scholarship opportunities for these trips.

 Does the College offer housing options?

 Yes, you can apply to live in the Honors Living Learning Community (LLC).
 To learn about applying to live in the Honors LLC, please click here.

 Once admitted to the Honors College, how do I remain in it/what are the requirements?

 To remain in good academic standing in the Honors College and to graduate, you must have a 3.25 or higher GPA.
 If your GPA falls between a 2.75 and 3.25, you are placed on academic probation.
 Once it falls below a 2.75, you are dismissed from the College.